Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 And everyone sees, including potential prospects.

 You’re not alone.
-The thing is, there’s a wide gap between seeking constant affirmation and actively staying open and receptive to relationship opportunity.
+The thing is, there’s a wide gap between seeking constant affirmation and active openness and receptivity to relationship opportunity.

 What are some typical examples of someone constantly seeking validation?